bgandy94/todo-project/README.md

 # Full Stack Todo Application

 ## Overview
 This project is a full-stack Todo application built with React and TypeScript on the frontend, Node.js and Express on the backend, and MongoDB or PostgreSQL for the database.
-The application also includes web scraping with Playwright and AI integration for suggesting todo descriptions.
+The application also includes AI integration for suggesting todo descriptions.

 ## Technologies
 - **Frontend**: React, TypeScript
 - **Backend**: Node.js, Express, TypeScript
 - **Database**: MongoDB/PostgreSQL
-- **Web Scraping**: Playwright
 - **AI Integration**: OpenAI API

 ## Getting Started